Jeevan-0198/STUDENT-ENGAGEMENT-USING-EXCEL-AND-STATISTICS/README.md

 ## PROJECT EXPLANATION
 To determine whether student engagement increased between Q4 2021 and Q4 2022, I performed hypothesis testing using statistical methods in Excel.
 Specifically, I compared the means of engagement separately for free and paid students during these periods.
 To improve accuracy and minimize errors, I also calculated the median and standard deviation.
 ### Descriptive Statistics and Data Distribution
+Before proceeding with hypothesis testing, I analyzed the dataset’s distribution by calculating skewness and kurtosis:
+- **Skewness** helps determine the asymmetry of the distribution.
+- **Kurtosis** measures the tailedness of the distribution, indicating the presence of extreme values.